 In total seven of us raced, and our mix of riding experience and ability brought an exciting new dynamic to the weekend.
 I benefitted from the expertise and insight of the more seasoned riders, Luke, Lluis, Carlos, Marcos, and Matt, and especially from the leadership of our team captain, Ben.
 As for me, this was literally my first serious time on a bike* since middle school, and I was really just excited to get away from Boston for a weekend and bike in the mountains!

 Sitting around the campfire Friday night listening to Ben, Luke, and Carlos’ stories of strenuous mountain bike races, I was quite nervous for my first race.
 But in reality I was relieved to enjoy a lovely Saturday morning cross-country race, thanks especially to the tremendous support of my fellow competitors.
 The beautiful 9-mile race wound throughout the hills and forests of Burke Mountain, including a fun and fast track through a sunbathed mountain field and down a thrillingly technical downhill.

 By the end of the race, I was wishing for more!
-Surprised and pleased to learn of my 3rd place finish (it’s women’s B after all ), I spent the remainder of the morning cheering on Ben and Luke, and chatting with the other racers.
+Surprised and pleased to learn of my 3rd place finish (it’s women’s B after all :D), I spent the remainder of the morning cheering on Ben and Luke, and chatting with the other racers.

 I was impressed to learn many were just as new to racing as I was, although I also enjoyed meeting the veteran racers.
 Regardless of our ability or experience level, we all agreed mountain bike racing is a great way to enjoy the great outdoors, ride bikes, and meet new friends.